varun7860/ROS/README.md

 **Free and open source: We have already explained the reasons for this choice.
 Note however that the architecture chosen is consistent with that choice.
 ROS passes data between modules using inter-process communications and, as a result, modules do not need to be linked within a single process, thereby making the use of different licences a possibility.**

+# The main principles of ROS
+1. Programming with ROS
+ROS is language-independent.
+At this time, three main libraries have been defined for ROS, making it possible to program ROS in Python, Lisp or C++.
+In addition to these three libraries, two experimental libraries are offered, making it possible to program ROS in Java or Lua.

+2. A word about ROSJAVA and Android
+Rosjava (http://code.google.com/p/rosjava/) is something different from the Java library found in ROS that we have just mentioned.
+Rosjava is a pure Java implementation of ROS created and maintained by Google and Willow Garage.
+Under Rosjava, instead of having a client library in Java giving access to the ROS core, which is written in C++, the Rosjava project totally rewrote the ROS core in Java.
+Google’s objective is to have a version of ROS that is fully compatible with Android, Google’s thin operating system.
+Rosjava can be used to control robots for which the operating system is not Linux, but Android (even if Android is based on Linux).

+3. ROS-compatible robots
+The list of ROS-compatible robots grows constantly.
+For a full list, visit the Willow Garage website at http://www.ros.org/wiki/Robots
+However, it is worth mentioning the best-known, namely NAO, Lego Mindstorms NXT, IRobot Roomba, TurtleBot and last but definitely not least, Willow Garage’s iconic PR2.